ubc-library-rc/IntroR/content/Concepts.md

 sum(1:100)
 ```

 In R, a **function** is a block of code that performs a specific task and can be called or executed by the user.
 Functions are an essential part of R programming because they allow you to automate tasks and reuse code.
+As a R user, you can rely on functions heavily.

 When R is installed, it comes with a default package named `base`, which contains some **built-in functions** that you can use.
 For example,
 `mean()`: Calculates the arithmetic mean of a vector of numbers,